umbraco/rfcs/packages/0018-package-format.md

 - Automatically check for upgrades and notify users with the right permissions
 - Check for references in other content / schema when trying to uninstall something and warn the user
 - Add option on uninstall to choose whether to uninstall the Umbraco content & schema
+- Use Umbraco Deploy as the serialization/deserialization engine

 ## Unresolved Issues

 This RFC is mostly a feature plan for what we want to achieve with the first iteration of a new package format.
 Some of the features are on an early idea level and will need to be defined clearer before implementation can start.

+- What packages do we list as installed in the backoffice?
+If a package is installed in the back office and it requires 10x Nuget packages that are not Umbraco Nuget packages but just normal .NET libraries, do we list all of these?
+This would essentially mean we'd be listing everything that would exist in a `packages.config` file.
+If we don't list all of these then the back office user will have no way to uninstall these dependencies since we aren't going to uninstall a package's dependencies when it is uninstalled from the back office.

 ## Related RFCs